 Verify that the folder containing your Java installation has been added to your system

 PATH environment variable.

-To build and run a Java application that uses a MATLAB Compiler SDK™ generated package, the system must locate:
+To build and run a Java application that uses a MATLAB Compiler SDK™ generated component, the system must locate:

 JAR files containing the MATLAB libraries